cxntered/TextReplacer/README.md

 # `TextReplacer`

-A Forge 1.8.9 mod using OneConfig to replace any text.
+A Forge 1.8.9 mod using OneConfig to visually replace any text.

 ---